squidsolutions/squid-events-api/README.md

 ## Search Model

-Properties to track search events
+Properties to track search events.
+It extends from the Account model.

 ### SearchTerms:
 * key: sx:terms